UA-108747845-1

 With unprecedented access to ex-prisoners, prison officers and police, as well as ASIO files and witnesses, Mark Dapin brings to life a hidden criminal world of prison brutality, courage and legend.
 Prison Break tells the real story behind Australia’s most audacious prison escapes and proves that sometimes the truth is even more compelling than the myth.

-Public Enemies: Russell ‘Mad Dog’ Cox, Ray Denning and the Golden Age of Armed Robbery (Allen & Unwin), was released in August 2020.
+Public Enemies: Russell ‘Mad Dog’ Cox, Ray Denning and the Golden Age of Armed Robbery (Allen & Unwin, 2020)

 In the Australia of the 1960s, ’70s and ’80s, armed robbers were the top of the criminal food chain.
 Their dash and violence were celebrated, and men like Ray Denning and Russell ‘Mad Dog’ Cox were household names long before Underbelly established Melbourne’s gangland thugs as celebrities.